graalvm/mx/docs/IDE.md

 ### Eclipse
 This section describes how to set up Eclipse for development.
 For convenience, `$GRAAL` denotes your local repository.

 Eclipse can be downloaded [here](http://download.eclipse.org/eclipse/downloads/).
-The currently recommended version for development is 4.7.3a ("Oxygen").
+Use the latest released version.

 Once you have installed Eclipse, if you have multiple Java versions on your computer, you should edit [eclipse.ini](http://wiki.eclipse.org/Eclipse.ini) to [specify the JVM](http://wiki.eclipse.org/Eclipse.ini#Specifying_the_JVM) that Eclipse will be run with.
 It must be run with a JDK 9 or later VM.
 For example:
 ```